Ultimate Erie Real Estate Investing Guide for 2026

 Erie Real Estate Investing Market Overview

-In that ten-year span, the rate of increase for the entire population in Erie was , compared to for the state, and nationally.
+During that 10-year term, the rate of growth for the total population in Erie was , compared to for the state, and throughout the nation.

-Property market values in Erie are demonstrated by the prevailing median home value of .
-The median home value throughout the state is , and the United States’ indicator is .
+Home market values in Erie are demonstrated by the current median home value of .
+To compare, the median market value in the US is , and the median value for the total state is .

 Erie Real Estate Investing Highlights